How do I get ING's additional Savings Maximiser variable rate?

 We continually review our interest rates to make sure they remain competitive within the market place.

-Our current interest rates are available here or visit our interest rate announcement page https://www.ing.com.au/rates-and-fees/interest-rate-announcement.html
+Our current interest rates are available on our interest rate announcement page: https://www.ing.com.au/rates-and-fees/interest-rate-announcement.html.

 How can I cancel or stop my Bank Cheque?